 Professor of Organ; Chair, Organ, Sacred Music, and Historical Keyboards Department, Eastman School of Music, University of Rochester

-Assistant Professor and University Organist, Music, Syracuse University
+Assistant Professor of Applied Music and Performance; University Organist, Syracuse University

 - Students from the Eastman School of Music and Syracuse University organ departments attended excellent workshops with guest presenter Jeffrey Brillhart.
 These events opened the door for a potential spring break trip to the Philadelphia area for students to continue workshops with Brillhart, visit the archives of the Organ Historical Society, and give performances.